rschwebel/aetherscale/README.md

 # aetherscale

-aetherscale is small hobby project to create a hosting environment that can be controlled via an HTTP API.
+aetherscale is small hobby project to create a hosting environment that can be controlled via a programmable API.
 I just want to have some fun and dive deeper into Linux tooling (networking, virtualization and so on) and into distributed applications.
 I do not think that this will become production-ready at any point.